All best sellers

 It's important to first determine the desired effect and plan out how the product will be applied.
 For example, a clear gel may be applied using a brush or spatula to create a still water effect, while gels may be applied using a fine-tip applicator to create the appearance of rain or dew.

-Overall, creating realistic water effects in modeling and dioramas is an art form that requires patience, skill, and attention to detail.
+Overall, creating realistic aquatic effects in modeling and dioramas is an art form that requires patience, skill, and attention to detail.
 By experimenting with different techniques and materials, and by taking the time to plan out each step of the process, it's possible to create stunning scenes that accurately capture the beauty and movement in nature.